phenotypic/homebridge-web-sprinklers/README.md

 - Watering needs vary widely as a result of a number of factors including sprinkler output, lawn type and local conditions.
 The plugin will schedule a watering cycle every day (assuming certain thresholds are not met) and may therefore be unsuitable if you need to limit watering to a certain number of days each week (unless you disable scheduling)

 - By default, turning a valve on manually within the app will turn it off after the number of minutes you have defined for `defaultDuration`.
 You can change this manual duration from within the Home app for each zone.
 This will **not** affect the watering time calculated by the plugin for the schedule

+- Your [Apixu API](https://www.apixu.com) key grants you access to `10000` API calls per month.
+This should not be a concern as the plugin will only make an API call once per day (as well as when homebridge starts up)